kry008/figures-functions/README.md

 # figures-functions
- All the necessary classes for calculating figures
+ All the necessary classes for calculating figures module for NodeJS